Back to All Events

 • Vantage points are pretty good.

-• Seeing the start in Deinze is not practical (as too far away) but if the weather is good then its possible to see Holleweg, the Kokerelle climb & Wannegem-Lede cobbles by bike then maybe head to Nokere village by bike for the new uphill finish.
+• Seeing the start in Deinze is not practical (as too far away) but if the weather is good then its possible to see Holleweg and the Eikenberg by bike only (viewings only 12 min apart !!) & Wannegem-Lede cobbles by bike then maybe head to Nokere village by bike for the new uphill finish.

-• If its wet - watch it at the Holleweg coobles & Kokerelle climb then to the finish at Nokere or find a beer & TV in Oudenaarde (Lusige Boer cafe at Maarke Kerkem is closed on Wednesdays)..
+• If its wet - watch it at the Holleweg coobles & Eikenberg climb then to the finish at Nokere or find a beer & TV in Oudenaarde (Lusige Boer cafe at Maarke Kerkem is closed on Wednesdays).

 Denain Grand Prix - THURSDAY 19 MARCH